alvinatin/fazz-ecr/README.md

   `a-zA-Z0-9-_` regex is replaced with `-`.
 For example, if your email is `win@payfazz.com`, you can create a repository with this command `fazz-ecr-create-repo 322727087874.dkr.ecr.ap-southeast-1.amazonaws.com/win-payfazz-com/example-service`.
+  For Group, it will derived from `auth-*@fazzfinancial.com`, For example, if you are member of group `auth-shopfazz@fazzfinancial.com`, you will have access to `322727087874.dkr.ecr.ap-southeast-1.amazonaws.com/shopfazz/*`

 ## How to use in GitHub Actions